History of ghost hunting tools

 In all things, success is often achieved by having the right tools.
 This holds as true for ghost hunting tools as anything else.

 I consider flashlights an absolute requirement in your ghost hunting kit.
 My suggestion is to get at least two of as high of quality as you can afford.
-Reason being is that is your one for finding your way out of basements, abandoned buildings and the like.
+The reason being is that is your one for finding your way out of basements, abandoned buildings, and the like.
+Personally, I am a fan of LED models as they run far longer on batteries than older models.
+As for using them for the Flashlight Experiment for communicating with spirits, there is a lot of debate over the accuracy of that but it may be something you want to read up on.

 One other tool you may want to consider is an inexpensive red light flashlight.
 Turning on a white light flashlight will blow out your night vision for a while, but using a red light to navigate more familiar surroundings will keep your low light vision intact.